 The value of 9.6mm is also supported by the Technics bracing methods:

 9.6×5=8×6=48 and this bracing method also holds over large distances.

 Therefore there is no doubt that the basic pitches have exact design values of 8mm and 9.6mm.

 (1) It is important to measure from the right hand side of the brick at the left to the right hand side of the brick at the right and not between the bricks, since it is not guaranteed that bricks have a width exactly equal to the horizontal pitch.
-And in fact they don't: they are 0.2mm less wide.
+In fact they don’t: they are 0.2mm less wide.

 (2) The measurement should be done at room temperature, as the expansion coefficient of the plastic and the strip meter are not the same.
 Stainless steel is produced in several varieties, with expansion coefficients ranging from 9.9 to 17.3×10-6/K at 20ºC (possibly the smaller value for stainless steel used in measuring instruments).
 For the plastic acrylonitrile butadiene styrene (ABS) of which Lego bricks are made it is 73.8×10-6/K so at least 4.3 times more than for the ruler, but still quite negligible.
 A normal base plate is about 380mm wide and by warming up from 15ºC to 25ºC it would expand by less than 0.3mm.

 Making the real bricks exact multiples of 8mm long has an unfortunate side effect: the faces of adjacent bricks touch.
 That is not a good idea unless you are never going to move them again.
 To avoid the faces rubbing against each other while building or dismantling, a small gap is introduced.
 I am much less adamant about the exact value of this gap than I am about the value of the basic pitches, but my measurements have consistently turned up the value of 0.1mm play on each side.( 1 )